-- Take the order code (CORTEC) of the older relay being removed, typically a blue case relay - Translate to today's latest GE Vernova MiCOM model, adding Ethernet options if required - Order the new 5th Generation P40 relay - Use the S1 Agile toolsuite to extract and convert the settings and logic - Detach the medium duty terminal blocks from your old device, making sure you leave the wiring attached.
-It is recommended the CT/VT terminal blocks on the new IED are used during refurbishment - Attach the medium duty terminal blocks and wiring from your old device to the new IED and connect the CT/VT wiring to the original terminal blocks of the new IED - Download your converted files - · Test, then return circuit to service
+- Take the order code (CORTEC) of the older relay being removed, typically a blue case relay - Translate to today's latest GE Vernova MiCOM model, adding Ethernet options if required - Order the new 5th Generation P40 relay - Use the S1 Agile toolsuite to extract settings and logic and convert the settings - Detach the medium duty terminal blocks from your old device, making sure you leave the wiring attached.
+It is recommended the CT/VT terminal blocks on the new IED are used during refurbishment - Carefully examine the terminal blocks to ensure that no physical damage has occurred since installation - Attach the terminal blocks and wiring from your old device to the new IED.
+It is recommended to apply rated current and voltage to the relay CT/VT inputs during secondary injection testing to check the continuity of the CT/VT terminal block connections to the relay - Download your converted files - Test, then return circuit to service.
+See the Commissioning Instructions chapter for more information on testing